AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: GPS_ROOT

   Overrides and hardcodes the default root installation directory.
-You usually don't need to set this variable unless you're a GPS developer in unusual circumstances.
+You usually do not need to set this variable unless you are a GPS developer in unusual circumstances.
 GPS finds all its resource files (e.g., images, plug-ins, and xml files) from this variable, so setting it to an incorrect value will cause GPS to misbehave.